UK vs US: Which is Better for International Students

 Having compared the US and UK in terms of academic and professional concerns, here are the key differences summarized for you:

-• If you are curious about courses related to a sustainable environment across various industries, the US or the UK can be your preference.
+• list items If you are curious about courses related to a sustainable environment across various industries, the US or the UK can be your preference.
 The US and the UK top the QS World University Rankings for sustainability, with 30 and 20 universities in the top 100, respectively.
 According to the World Economic Forum’s Future Job Prospects Report - 2023, structural market changes will affect job roles across various industries, but the vacancies where green skills are required raise by 8% annually.

-• Course duration: The UK offers short-term postgraduate courses compared to the US.
+• list items Course duration: The UK offers short-term postgraduate courses compared to the US.
 Many MBA and other courses in the UK take only 1 year, getting the real value for money and letting you work sooner.
 1.5 - 2 years is the duration of postgraduate courses in the US.
 Undergraduate courses in the UK take 3 years to complete, while it takes 4 years in the US

-• Post-study stay: You can stay in the US for 1 year and in the UK for 2 years after your studies.
+• list items Post-study stay: You can stay in the US for 1 year and in the UK for 2 years after your studies.
 To work in the US, you can change the visa status to H1-B by getting Form I-129 and, in the UK, by changing the visa status from Graduate Route to Skilled Worker visa

-• Cost of study and living: The study and livings costs are higher for New York, compared to London.
+• list items Cost of study and living: The study and livings costs are higher for New York, compared to London.
 However, the median salary is also higher in the US than in the UK.

-• Job opportunities: International students have ample job opportunities in the US and the UK, according to the National Association of Foreign Student Advisers (NAFSA) in the US and the UK Office for National Statistics data
+• list items Job opportunities: International students have ample job opportunities in the US and the UK, according to the National Association of Foreign Student Advisers (NAFSA) in the US and the UK Office for National Statistics data

 Choosing the US or the UK to study abroad can be tougher, but possible if you weigh the pros and cons.
 List down and consider discussing your concerns with us on the discussion forum to make an informed choice, as your decision will have sway in your career journey ahead.